rebelsky/csc207b/_labs/minimum-spanning-tree.md

 Suggested strategies
 --------------------

+* To deal with non-directional edges, we can just make sure that we always add pairs of edges (both directions).
+Once an edge is in the MST, it doesn't matter what it's direction is.
+    * Option 1: Add an `addUndirectedEdge` method.
+    * Option 2: Subclass the Graph class and override `addEdge`.
 * You can use a `PriorityQueue` of `Edge` objects to keep track of which edges remain.
 You'll need to supply an edge comparator, which will look something like the following: